aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

-were quite similar to the effect of either alone, when _L. elongatum_ was placed in the same plant as either a _Stibasoma_ larva or leeches, on average five more prey individuals (18% of total prey community) survived till the end of the experiment (Fig 3; Tabanid, p = 0.012, Leech, p = 0.022).
-Once again, this effect on invertebrate density did not in turn create a significant difference in other response variables.
+were quite similar to the effect of either alone, when _L. elongatum_ was placed in the same plant as either a _Stibasoma_ larva or leeches, on average five more prey individuals (18% of total prey community) survived till the end of the experiment (Fig 3; Tabanid, p = 0.022, Leech, p = 0.032).
+Once again, this effect on invertebrate density did not in turn create a significant difference in the ecosystem function variables.

 ### Figures